k-gun/arrays/README.md

 $map->append(3);
 ```

-But, off course, you can create new typed array objects via `TypedArray` directly like first example or defining new arrays that extend `TypedArray` or other objects such as `Map`, `Set`, `Tuple` or `AnyArray`.
+But, off course, you can create new typed array objects via `TypedArray` directly like in first example or defining new arrays that extend `TypedArray` or other objects such as `Map`, `Set`, `Tuple` or `AnyArray`.

 Typed array example;